Appendicitis is a medical emergency that happens when your appendix becomes sore, swollen, and diseased.

 What causes appendicitis?

 Appendicitis nearly always happens when the inside of your appendix gets blocked by something.
 This makes it swell up, and that makes the blockage worse.
-The bacteria that always live in your intestines start an infection.
+The bacteria that live in your intestines start an infection.
 If you have appendicitis, there is a serious risk that your appendix may burst.
 This can happen as soon as 48 to 72 hours after you start having symptoms.
 Because of this, appendicitis is a medical emergency.
 If you have symptoms, see your healthcare provider right away.

 Appendicitis may be caused by various infections, such as viruses, bacteria, or parasites, in your digestive tract.
-Or it may happen when the tube that joins your appendix with your large intestine gets blocked or trapped by stool.
+Often, it may happen when the tube that joins your appendix with your large intestine gets blocked or trapped by stool.
 Sometimes tumors can cause appendicitis.

 The appendix then becomes sore and swollen.
 The blood supply to the appendix stops as the swelling and soreness get worse.
 All of the organs in your body need the right amount of blood flow to stay healthy.